webbam46/SoftwareEng/README.md

 Emily - Design

 ###Tasks
-- Ensure BUY/SELL/DISPLAY functionality work
+- Ensure BUY/SELL/DISPLAY functionality works
-- Talk to client, receive feedback for final program
+- Talk to client, receive feedback for final programer
+- Implement a visual user interface to interact with the program
 - Make changes if necessary